Rosaline Elbay: Early life

 Elbay was born and raised in the Cairo neighbourhood of Zamalek to Egyptian parents.
 She attended a British school in Cairo and grew up speaking English, Arabic and French.

-Elbay performed in a production of The Sound Of Music at the age of 11.
-As a child, she watched The Mummy and "wanted to be Evie", later choosing to pursue archaeology.
+Elbay performed in a production of The Sound of Music at the age of 11.
+As a child, she loved The Mummy and "wanted to be Evie", later choosing to pursue archaeology.

-She read Classics and Archaeology at Oxford University before completing a master's in Political Science and Colonial History.
-She then studied at the Actors Studio New York City with Elizabeth Kemp before going on to complete the two-year MFA in Acting at LAMDA.
+She studied Classics and Archaeology at Oxford University and was active in the Dramatic Society, winning a performance award in her first year.
+She then completed a Master's in Political science and Colonial History at the LSE, intending to participate in Egyptian politics after the revolution.
+Elbay credits Thelma Holt, who produced tours in which she starred, with urging her to pursue an acting career.
+She subsequently studied at the Actors Studio in New York City with Elizabeth Kemp before going on to complete the two-year MFA in Acting at LAMDA.

 Career

 Elbay's early career was in UK theatre.
-She was predominantly trained in Shakespeare before attending drama school.
+She was primarily trained in Shakespeare before attending drama school.

-In 2018 she appeared in her first Egyptian feature film, Diamond Dust, an adaptation of Ahmed Mourad's bestselling novel starring Asser Yassin and Menna Shalabi.
-She then starred alongside Shalabi and Eyad Nassar in Fork & Knife, which premiered at that year's El Gouna Film Festival.
-Also in 2018, Elbay was the subject of the music video for "Fakra" by Massar Egbari, a band that rose to prominence during the 2011 Egyptian Revolution, appearing as the love interest of lead singer Hany Dakkak.
+In 2018 she appeared in her first Egyptian feature film, Diamond Dust, an adaptation of Ahmed Mourad's bestselling novel.
+She then starred in Fork & Knife, which premiered at that year's El Gouna Film Festival.
+Also in 2018, Elbay was the subject of the music video for "Fakra" by Massar Egbari, a band that rose to prominence during the 2011 Egyptian revolution, appearing as the love interest of lead singer Hany Dakkak.
 The Cairo International Film Festival appointed her as its first face for young filmmakers, a role she reprised in 2019.

-Since 2019, Elbay has starred as Amani in A24 series Ramy, Ramy Youssef's eponymous Golden Globe and Peabody Award-winning show, alongside Youssef, Hiam Abbass, May Calamawy, and Mahershala Ali.
-Also in 2019, she received critical acclaim for her MENA region television debut as Sara opposite Mohamed Mamdouh on MBC Masr's Qabeel directed by Karim El Shenawy, a role for which she won two Al-Wafd Critics’ Choice Awards for Best Supporting Actress and Best New Face.
+Since 2019 Elbay has starred as Amani Hassan in US A24 series Ramy, Ramy Youssef's eponymous Golden Globe and Peabody Award-winning show.
+Also in 2019, she made her MENA region television debut as Sara on MBC Masr's Qabeel, directed by Karim El Shenawy.
+For this she received widespread critical acclaim, with Al-Masry Al-Youm calling her performance "captivating, refined and simple" and critic Mona Mahmood hailing her "rising and powerful talent... her scenes with Mohamed Mamdouh a duel."
+El Watan News called her an "actress of singular skills," and critic Mohamed Hesham referred to Elbay's roles as both Amani and Sara as showcases for her "effortless gravitas", writing, "it wasn’t until sometime later that I realised this was the same actress."
+Elbay won the 2019 Al-Wafd Critics’ Choice Awards for Best Supporting Actress and Best New Face for Qabeel.

 Elbay hosted the opening ceremony of the 2019 El Gouna Film Festival alongside Aly Kassem.
-Her screenplay, "Garlic", was selected for the festival's TV Development Workshop.
+Her screenplay, Garlic, was selected for the festival's TV Development Workshop.

 In 2020, Elbay was due to star in MBC Masr’s Forgetfulness (Luebet Al Nesyan) directed by Hani Khalifa.
 However, she left the show mid-filming for health reasons owing to the COVID-19 pandemic.
 The role was reshot, with Elbay stating that she was pleased to have been replaced by her friend Asmaa Galal.